DataDog/stratus-red-team/docs/user-guide/commands/warmup.md

 ---
 # `stratus warmup`

-"Warm up" an attack technique by spinning up the pre-requisite infrastructure or configuration, without detonating it.
+"Warm up" an attack technique by spinning up the prerequisite infrastructure or configuration, without detonating it.

 For example, the attack technique [Exfiltrate an AMI by Sharing It](https://stratus-red-team.cloud/attack-techniques/AWS/aws.exfiltration.ami-sharing/) needs an AMI before the detonation phase can detonate the attack, and share it with an external AWS account.